A sub 2:30 marathon

 Big or small engines

 It doesn't necessarily take a great deal of talent but it does take an insane amount of hard work and commitment when you are not blessed with a big engine.

-The guy or gal blessed with the ferrari engine but works at 10% effort is going to get their butts kicked by the individual with the toyota engine that does work at 100% effort and is willing to endure long enough to match the gifted athlete.
+The guy or gal blessed with the Ferrari engine but works at 10% effort are going to get their butt kicked by the individual with the Toyota engine that does work at 100% effort and is willing to endure long enough to match the gifted athlete.

 These types of athletes are dangerous, they want it.